PatateMagique/DeepLearning_HateSpeech/README.md

-# Deep Learning and Hate Speech
+# Improving Hateful Memes Identification With Ensemble Learning

 Code implementation for our group mini project of course EE-559 (4 ECTS - spring 2024).